Darryl Kurylo

 Darryl Hughes Kurylo (born November 17, 1965) is an American voice actor.
-He is best known for being the voice of Kazuma Kiryu, the protagonist of the Yakuza video game series in the English versions of the game, as well as Asher Mir in the 2017 video game Destiny 2.
+He is best known for being the voice of Kazuma Kiryu, the protagonist of the Yakuza video game series in the English versions of the game circa 2005 to 2020, as well as Asher Mir in the 2017 video game Destiny 2.

 Career

 Kurylo began his voice acting career in 2000.
 One of his earliest roles was voicing several characters in the video game, Escape from Monkey Island.

 In 2005 he voiced characters in the game, The Punisher.
 He has also voiced characters in Call of Duty: Modern Warfare 3, World of Warcraft: Warlords of Draenor, Prototype 2, Guild Wars 2 and Diablo III.
 He has recurring voice acting roles in Destroy All Humans! and Company of Heroes.

 Kurylo has also helped narrate dozens of textbooks and works of fiction for Audible Books and as a volunteer for Reading For the Blind & Dyslexic.